voostindie/markdown-curator/README.md

 ## The 5-minute introduction

 This is a Java library and application framework that spins up a daemon.
 This daemon monitors one or more directories of Markdown documents, like [Obsidian](https://obsidian.md) vaults or [iA Writer](https://ia.net/writer) libraries.
-Based on changes happening in the directories, it detects and runs queries embedded in the documents, generates Markdown output for these queries and embeds this output in the documents themselves.
+Based on changes happening in the directories and their Markdown documents, it detects and runs queries embedded in the documents, generates Markdown output for these queries and embeds this output in the documents themselves.

 Here's an example of what you can write in a Markdown document: